big-andy-coates/populace/populace-core/README.md

 # Populace-core

-This page will, in time, cover how to use the core graph walking and populating features of populace.
+This page provides information on how to use and customise the core graph walking and populating features of Populace

 ## Graph Walking